openstack-attic/netconn-api/README.rst

 Installing
 ==========
-Refer to http://docs.openstack.org/incubation to learn more about installing OpenStack Quantum so that you can test these API commands.
+Refer to http://docs.openstack.org/incubation to learn more about installing OpenStack Neutron so that you can test these API commands.